 Direct Hits

-We had nearly 1500 users coming to us via direct hit during our 37th month, which was right on par with last month.
-A lot of these direct hits are from our wonderful subscribers – if you haven’t hit that subscribe button yet, what are you waiting for?
-Where else will you get blog strategies, travel tips, money advice, gaming info, and art ideas straight to your inbox?
+Nearly 1500 users came to us via direct hit during this period, which was right on par with last month.
+Many of these direct hits are from our wonderful subscribers – if you haven’t hit that subscribe button yet, what are you waiting for?

 Social Media

 Our reach on social media was also on par with last month.
-We had about 600 users finding us via social channels this month, the majority of which came from Pinterest.
+About 600 users found us via social channels this month, with Pinterest bringing the most traffic.

 Even without implementing the new stuff, we’re still over 100 monthly visitors ahead of where we were before taking the course.
-That’s been a huge win for our Pinterest reach thus far, and I hope to see it continue as we implement the new strategies.
+That’s been a massive win for our Pinterest reach thus far, and I hope to see it continue as we implement the new strategies.

-I know that some folks drive a ton of traffic via Facebook, with groups and pages and things like that, but I’ve made a conscious decision to not worry about the platform as much.
-There’s only so much time in a day, and I’d rather focus on the platforms that I enjoy and focus on the tasks that lead to growth, like SEO.
+I know that some folks drive a ton of traffic via Facebook, with groups and pages and things like that, but I’ve made a conscious decision not to worry about the platform as much.

 Content

-We posted a ton of awesome and engaging content this month.
-First, because we are transitioning into a blog about passion fire, we decided to highlight that with a post on Hobbies that Make Money.
-To compliment that, we published three posts on painting to get a head start on our art section.
-Those were Drawing Ideas, What Colors Make Orange and Painting for Beginners.
-We also expanded our gaming section with a post on why you should try Streaming on Twitch.
+First, we decided to highlight our transition into a passion fire resource with an article on Hobbies that Make Money.
+To compliment that, we published three articles on painting to get a head start on our art section: Drawing Ideas, What Colors Make Orange, and Painting for Beginners

-Of course, we also stuck to our financial roots, with a post on being House Poor, and an exploration of How Much Money You Really Need.
-We rounded the month out with an editorial piece on Generational Poverty because even as we grow and change, tackling difficult societal issues so that everyone can pursue a passion fire lifestyle is always going to be one of our priorities.
+We rounded the month out with an editorial piece on Generational Poverty because even as we grow and change, tackling complex societal issues so that everyone can pursue a passion-fire lifestyle will always be one of our priorities.

 How Are We Going to Improve Our Readership

-I know I’ve talked about this every month, but I still think improving our writing for SEO is going to be the number one way to improve readership.
-We can see how important this is now that “FU Money”, the first post we wrote with SEO in mind, is starting to rank.
-Hopefully, the other posts we wrote with an SEO focus will start to rank as well.
+We can see how crucial it is now that “FU Money,” the first article we wrote with SEO in mind, is starting to rank.
+Hopefully, the other posts we wrote with an SEO focus will also begin to rank.

 Monetization

 This was the first month that we didn’t make a profit since joining the Money Mix Insiders SEO Hustle.
-However, even with our lackluster performance, we still made sales and netted money with ads.
-We are close to making a consistent profit every month, even though we had to re-invest all the money we made this month (and more) back into the blog.
+However, despite our lackluster performance, we still made sales and netted money with ads.

 Ads